 With this poem, Home Thoughts From Abroad, Robert Browning puts himself in the position of one who has been away from home and is missing it dearly.
-The speaker, thus, is a traveller.
+The speaker, thus, is a traveler.
 The author can relate to his speaker in this.
 Robert Browning, having spent considerable time in Italy, knew the feeling of missing home.
 He presents that feeling here.
 While the poem reflects the author himself, it also reflects the time period in which the poem was written.
-Browning was one of the poets of the Romantic era, and thus his poetry reflects the sentimental ideas that characterise many of the poems of Romanticism (A Brief Guide to Romantics).
+Browning was one of the poets of the Romantic era, and thus his poetry reflects the sentimental ideas that characterize many of the poems of Romanticism (A Brief Guide to Romantics).

 Home Thoughts From Abroad Analysis

 And whoever wakes in England

 That the lowest boughs and the brushwood sheaf

 Round the elm-tree bole are in tiny leaf,

 While the chaffinch sings on the orchard bough

 The first stanza introduces a speaker who longs for home.
 Many readers may be able to relate with the speaker, and that gives the poem an intensified meaning for some readers.
 The speaker clearly loves his home country.
 He is emotional in his opening of Home Thoughts From Abroad using the word “oh” to reflect his deep longing to be home.
 The author’s use of the description of nature is typical of a poem written during the Romantic Era.
 He describes his home country in April, and is clearly envious of “whoever wakes in England” during the spring.
 He describes “the lowest boughs and the brushwood sheaf”.
 He seems to connect with nature in that he misses it when he thinks of his home country.